Monster game

 A monster game is a game that is either very large, very complex, or both.
 One criterion sometimes adopted is the number of pieces; a game which puts greater than 1000 counters into play at once may be considered to be a monster game.
 This classification can technically be applied to any board game, but most commonly refers to the kind of non-abstract wargames in which a large amount of time is needed to play each turn as a result of a relatively high commitment to period accurate military realism.
-There is controversy over which would have been the first monster game in the field of wargames with many stating that Drang Nach Osten!
-(GDW, 1973) was pretty universally accepted as the first monster wargame.
 Drang Nach Osten and its companion, Unentschieden led to the Europa Series games, a giant WWII game.

-Wargames that are considered monster games include:
+Games that are considered monster games include: